mmistakes/so-simple-theme/about/index.md

 # Stan Governing Body (SGB)

-We have a provisional Stan Governing Body that will operate until 23 August 2019.

 The scope of the SGB’s authority is all things Stan.
 That includes ownership/management of trademarks, online resources like Discourse and GitHub and membership in the Stan community.
 The SGB has authority